 Neuroprotective Developmental Care (NDC), also known as 'the Possums programs', aims to protect the rapidly developing infant brain and gut during the critical first 12 months of life, starting antenatally, and supports parents' mental health and psychological resilience during this challenging though rewarding time.

-NDC is delivered by NDC accredited health professionals, of whom there is a growing number offering services in Australia - click here to find someone qualified in NDC near you!
-We are proud that more than 1000 health professionals have completed basic Possums certification, which introduces our evidence-base, but only NDC accredited practitioners have built on their certification to qualify in specialised NDC clinical skills - through participation in Masterclasses, regular NDC network case discussions, clinical observation, access to our extensive Resource Hub and materials, and then passing the NDC assessment process.
+NDC is delivered by NDC accredited health professionals, of whom more than 90 are offering services in Australia and overseas - click here to find someone qualified in NDC near you!
+We are proud that more than 1000 health professionals have completed our Introductory Workshops, which demonstrates our evidence-base, but only our NDC accredited providers have qualified in advanced NDC clinical skills - through participation in Masterclasses, regular NDC network case discussions, clinical observation, access to our extensive Resource Hub and materials, and then successfully completing our NDC assessment process.

-Please note: an NDC accredited practitioner is able to show you his or her NDC accreditation logo.
-We do not consent to use of the term 'Possums practitioner' because this term misleads parents concerning level of training.
+Please note: an NDC accredited provider is able to show you his or her NDC accreditation logo.
+We do not consent to use of the term 'Possums provider' because this term misleads parents concerning level of training.